 A low-value purchase is something that doesn’t make your life any better.

-I know, it’s easy to want the latest iPhone.
-But how’s that making your life better?
+I know, the latest iPhone is tempting.
+But how’s that making your life any better?

 Tip 10: Keep Things Special

 Do you like to treat yourself?